 In my case, I have one line appended which references my other auto_nas file.
 (You may have more than one, depending on your setup.)

-For manual verification, you can run the automount command to flush the cache and reload /etc/auto_master:
+For manual verification, run the automount command to flush the cache and reload /etc/auto_master:

 sudo automount -vc